xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SPELLING**(custom\_dic, ignore\_uppercase, always\_suggest)

-Custom\_dic    is the filename of the custom dictionary to examine if words are not found in the main dictionary.
+Custom\_dic&nbsp;&nbsp;&nbsp;&nbsp;is the filename of the custom dictionary to examine if words are not found in the main dictionary.
 If custom\_dic is omitted, the currently specified dictionary is used.

-Ignore\_uppercase    is a logical value corresponding to the Ignore UPPERCASE check box.
+Ignore\_uppercase&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Ignore UPPERCASE check box.

 <table>
 <tbody>